 - 'Overcoming Academic Otherness - experiments in integration', at Circus and Its Others II, 27-29 Aug 2018, Prague

-- 'Introduction to the Contemporary Circus: Studies and Spectacle ', at Festival of Creative Learning, 22 Feb 2018, University of Edinburgh (School of Art)
+- 'Introduction to the Contemporary Circus: Studies and spectacle ', at Festival of Creative Learning, 22 Feb 2018, University of Edinburgh (School of Art)

 - 'Circus and Criticism', at Theatre and Fandom, 7 July 2017, University of Bristol

-What's So Special About The Circus?
+What's So Special About (The) Circus?
 Mediating the Divide Between Elite and Populist Values

-My Doctoral research investigates audience experience and public representations of circus, with a focus on evaluative texts collected from audience members and public media sources.
+My Doctoral research investigates audience experience and public representations of circus, with a focus on evaluative texts collected from audience members and promotional public media sources.
 It identifies elements of circus attendance experience that are linguistically realised as valuable, using Martin & White's (2005) APPRAISAL framework and corpus linguistic analysis of key semantic domains (Rayson et al, 2004).
 The values expressed in reviews, publicity materials, and by audience members are compared to determine how the interests of audience members are represented in public evaluative texts.
 This will lead to recommendations for how the producers of such texts can better serve the circus arts and potential audience members, bridging the value difference between them in a more effective communicative form.